Agora.io · 2024 · 9 months

 What stuck

 TTFD dropped from roughly 30 to 60 minutes down to 3 minutes.
-Observability went from nonexistent to a default surface developers opened on their first deploy.
+Observability went from nonexistent to a default surface more than 60 percent of deployers opened on their first deploy.
 The growth loop from the goals section started compounding: more shipped agents fed better templates, and better templates shortened the next developer’s path.

 What changed my thinking